hanse/react-native-fagkveld/README.md

 - Clone this repository
 - Run `yarn` from your command line and then run `yarn start`
+  - `yarn start` will start the Metro bundler that bundles the JavaScript
 - Run `yarn ios` for iOS or run `yarn android` for Android in a new shell

-You can change iOS Simulator by using `--simulator "iPhone X"`.
+You can change iOS Simulator by adding the flag `--simulator "iPhone X"`.

 If you want to run the application on your own phone, follow the directions [here](https://facebook.github.io/react-native/docs/running-on-device.html)

+To debug your application do the Shake Gesture (<kbd>^⌘Z</kbd> on iOS Simulator) and press `Debug JS Remotely`.
+This will open the Chrome DevTools.

 ## Make a difference making a different MAD application